mykle1/MMM-AfterShip/README.md

 	  nextWeek : 'dddd',
 	  sameElse : 'L'
 	  }, // formatting when only days are shown and time is unknown.
-	expectedDeliveryText: 'Delivery Expected: '	 // This is the default.
+	expectedDeliveryText: 'Delivery Expected: ',	 // This is the default.
 Changes time infoline.
+    noParcelText: 'No Shipment Data'	 // This is the default.
+Changes infoline in case of no trackings.
 	}
 },
 ````